 Dow futures up following weak Monday open

-US Markets were on shaky ground heading into Monday’s session; as we wrote yesterday before the open:
+US markets were on shaky ground heading into Monday’s session.
+Indeed, as we reported before the market open yesterday:

 ‘Dow Jones Industrial Average (DJIA) futures were trading down 935 points or 3.66%, suggesting the market would open significantly lower on Monday, 15 June.’

-That did indeed come to pass, with the DJIA dropping sharply in the opening hours of trade, before snapping back to finish the session up 0.62% or 157 points, at the 25,763 point level.
+Unsurprisingly, the DJIA dropped sharply in the opening hours of trade, before rebounding as the session wore on, eventually finishing out the day up 0.62% or 157 points, at the 25,763 point level.

-On a more granular level, financial stocks saw strong traction on Monday, with Goldman Sachs rising 2.25%, American Express up 2.23% and JPMorgan Chase & Co up 1.38%.
+On a more granular level, a number of key financial stocks were bid higher on Monday, with Goldman Sachs rising 2.25%, American Express up 2.23% and JPMorgan Chase & Co up 1.38%.
 By comparison, the worst performing Dow constituents during the day were Merck, Chevron, and Pfizer.

 US Fed intervenes, infrastructure proposal reports emerge

-Looking at the catalysts behind the above market moves, on Monday, the US Federal Reserve announced that it would commence buying a basket of individual US corporate bonds, under the Secondary Market Corporate Credit Facility (SMCCF) program.
+Looking at the catalysts behind the above market moves, on Monday, the US Federal Reserve announced that it would commence buying individual US corporate bonds, under the Secondary Market Corporate Credit Facility (SMCCF) program.

 According to the Fed, the aim of these purchases is to 'support market liquidity and the availability of credit for large employers.'